2020-02-29 | Subject | Homebrew Paperclips

 To be clear, I am doing the opposite as far as principles and philosophy.
-Likely what I have to do is replicate everything I am doing on kubernetes or somesuch (there are others) and compare/contrast the supply chains, etc. My main issue, is that this all works great if you want to rely on Azure or AWS or Google Kubernetes engine, but building something like this out to own is expensive and fragile (my current thesis, anyway).
+Likely what I have to do is replicate everything I am doing on kubernetes or somesuch (there are others) and compare/contrast the supply chains, etc. My main issue, is that this all works great if you want to rely on a cloud framework, but building something like this out to own is expensive and fragile (my current thesis, anyway).
 By pulling out the UI local (GTK/Webkit) and focusing on models and data (Machine learning/Graphviz), I believe I can get the 10x efficiency.
 And, my-o-my, in a very recursive way, we need that for our supply chains for resilience.

 Just gotta put this in as a period to the above sentence

 Seriously great vid by Eric Cline.
-I triple-dog dare software developer/infrastructure readers to watch that vid and give some thought to how current software/devops ecosystems work.bootstrap
+I triple-dog dare software developer/infrastructure readers to watch that vid and give some thought to how current software/devops ecosystems work.civilization bootstrap

 Articles tagged with civilization on Mud Hut Club: